d-romualdi/omniscape/docs/omniscapeImpact_tutorial.md

 <img align="center" style="padding: 13px" width="375" src="./images/screenshot50.png">

-3\.
+1\.
 Note that the library contains two folders: *omniscape* and *omniscapeImpact*.

-4\.
+2\.
 Expand the **omniscape** folder and note that it contains three scenarios.

 <img align="center" style="padding: 13px" width="375" src="./images/screenshot51.png">

 <div class=indentation>
-The first two scenarios were covered in the tutorial <A href="#reproducing-the-omniscape.jl-example-with-omniscape-syncrosim">Reproducing the Omniscape.jl example with <b>omniscape</b> SyncroSim</A>.
+The first two scenarios were covered in the tutorial <a href="omniscape/tutorials/omniscape">Reproducing the Omniscape.jl example with **omniscape** SyncroSim</a>.
 <br><br>
 The additional scenario, <i>Decreased resistance</i>, represents the case where resistance has been decreased by a similar magnitude as in the <i>Increased resistance</i> scenario.
 </div>

-5\.
+3\.
 Next, expand the **omniscapeImpact** folder and note that it contains two scenarios:

 <div class=indentation>
   a.	<i>Impact of increased resistance</i> – compares the <i>Reference resistance</i> and <i>Increased resistance</i> scenarios.